-A creamy Mushroom and Wild Rice Bisque that's healthy and makes a hearty meal by itself, but has just 153 calories per serving and is so decadent tasting.
-Vegan, gluten-free, soy-free and can be nut-free.
+A creamy and decadent tasting vegan Mushroom and Wild Rice Bisque that's healthy and makes a hearty meal by itself, with just 153 calories per serving.
+Gluten-free, soy-free and can be nut-free.

 It's nutritious enough to be health food and has just 153 calories per serving, but it doesn't taste like health food.
 Instead it's creamy and fragrant with herbs, has delicious bits of wild mushrooms and wild rice, and, best of all, it warms you from the inside out.

 Everything you need to make this bisque is probably right in your pantry.
 I found myself without fresh mushrooms in my refrigerator after Thanksgiving this year, because I'd used them all up to make my Mushroom Pot Pies.
 But I did have some dry wild crimini mushrooms and a jar of wild rice.
 Some onions, garlic and celery, and I was on my way to soup heaven.

 This soup also comes together with very little effort, so you don't have to spend an hour over the stove after having spent half the week cooking.
 Make sure you cook your wild rice separately, before you add it to the rest of the bisque, to get the perfect texture.

 - Use fresh crimini or button mushrooms, if you have those around, instead of the dry mushrooms.
 You don't have to reconstitute the mushrooms, as you would the dry, so you'd be saving yourself an extra step.

 - Use regular rice instead of wild rice.
 Or barley would work too!
 If you do use regular rice, I'd go with a long grain that's less starchy, and you might need to thin out the bisque with more stock.

 - Use a flavorful homemade mushroom stock or vegetable stock for best results.